 6. Vehicles and Driving

 If your business involves visiting clients on-site or traveling to different locations, you may be able to claim back some or all of your vehicle expenses.
 However, the regulations regarding vehicle and driving expenses can be complex, so be extra careful when claiming them as a business expense.
+You might want to invest in good expense claim reimbursement software to ensure all your business expenses are compliant with rules laid down by tax authorities.

 If you’re using a personal car for work purposes, for example, you may be able to claim the cost of car insurance, fuel, breakdown cover, repairs, and parking, but only for the costs that are incurred when you’re using the vehicle for business travel.